See more on the Village’s 2020 Census information page.

 The Village is supporting the Census 2020 effort to “Count Everyone Once, Only Once, and in the Right Place” by focusing its efforts on historically hard-to-count populations that were identified by Skokie-specific data from previous censuses: renters, low-income persons, young children, senior citizens, “Millennials”, ethnic minorities and non-English speakers.
 It is hoped that parents of school-aged children, daycare centers, health clinics serving low-income populations, renters and patrons at the Niles Township Food Pantry, English Language Learners Center and Skokie Public Library will participate.

 This will be the first census in which everyone in Skokie will need to report using the internet or a phone.
+The Village and our community partners will set up computer stations for residents without computer access.
+These stations will be set up at Skokie Village Hall, 5127 Oakton Street and at the Skokie Public Library, 5215 Oakton Street.
+Additional public-use stations will be announced at www.skokie.org and in the next edition of NewSkokie.
 The census will not ask about the citizenship of people living at Skokie addresses, but will ask about the following:

 - Population Count (number of people living or staying): This question is asked to collect an accurate count of the number of people at each address on Census Day, April 1, 2020.